 At that stage of the process there’s seldom any point in discussing individual lines of dialogue or even – sometimes – individual scenes.
 The discussion is much more global – are these the right characters?
 Is this the right story?

 Sometimes, as in your example, those are exactly the kind of suggestions an editor can (tactfully) make – do these characters overlap?
 Can we consolidate them?
 In fact, this is illustrated by an old joke:

 Those moments when a script editor hands you the miracle fix, the lightning in a bottle, the ‘Eureka!’ moment suggestion are moments of joy for a writer.

-Q: How many script editors does it take to change a light bulb?
+Q – How many script editors does it take to change a light bulb?

-A: Does it have to be a light bulb?
+JY – Does it have to be a light bulb?

 A caveat to this, of course, is that sometimes you can throw the baby out with the bathwater.
 Sometimes you’ll try a huge change and decide it was better before.
 That’s fine, though.
 It’s frustrating, but you’ll usually take something from it.